Sindhumahesh/Udacity-Project3---Item-Catalog/README.md

             - type python lotsofmenus.py to populate the database with restaurants and menu items.

             - Type python project.py to run the Flask web server.

+            - In your browser visit http://localhost:5000 to view the restaurant menu app.